 An InCHIP Virtual Meet ‘n’ Greet offers a convenient and efficient way to learn about an organization, department, or program at UConn or in the community.
+You can participate from any location as long as you can connect to the Internet.
 It provides an opportunity to build professional networks and enhance research teams.

 Have an idea for a Virtual Meet ‘n’ Greet, a question, or comment?